bazelbuild/bazel-website/support.md

 Version 0.1 is our first release marking the start of our beta phase.
 Until version 1.0.0, we increase the MINOR version every time we do a new full release.
-We increase the PATCH version when a regression is found on a release that necessite a new release.
+We increase the PATCH version when a regression is found on a release that necessitates a new release.

 Version 1.0.0 marks the end of our beta phase; afterwards, we will label each release with a version number of the form MAJOR.MINOR.PATCH according to the